paintdotnet/PaintDotNet.Quantization/README.md

 I've come up with an approach that has these benefits:

-1. It is much faster than the traditional linear search for images with many unique colors (millions of them)
+1. It is much faster than the traditional linear search for images with *many* unique colors (millions of them)
 2. It is a bit faster than the traditional linear search for most other images
 3. I've not seen any case where it's slower (although it might be for very small palette sizes!)
+4. The maximum memory usage is about 1 MiB of memory.
+Compared to linear search + caching, this can be a savings of 10s to 100s of megabytes.
-4. It's simple to implement and understand.
+5. It's simple to implement and understand.
 There are no complicated data structures, it's just arrays, loops, and some basic algebra.
-5. The maximum memory usage is about 1 MiB of memory.
-Compared to linear search + caching, this can be a savings of 10s to 100s of megabytes.

-...
+Here's how it works:

+The 24-bit RGB color space, which is 256x256x256 in size, is divided up into cubes of size 16x16x16.
+There are, of course, 16x16x16 = 4,096 of these cubes.